fravan1/python-sdk/README.md

 # 0byte SDK

-**0byte** is the official Python SDK for generating AI images and anchoring cryptographic proofs to the **Solana blockchain**.
+**Zbyte** is the official Python SDK for generating AI images and anchoring cryptographic proofs to the **Solana blockchain**.
 It supports integration with Hugging Face inference APIs and provides a seamless backend for verifiable media.

 ## What It Does